sarosijbose/ClassifyToView/README.md

 cd Code
 jupyter notebook Visualizations_leaf_diseases.ipynb
 ```
+Here, the contents of the ```.csv``` file were re-written into this [excel file](https://github.com/sarobml2000/Leaf-Disease-Classification/blob/main/Pred_Classes.xlsx) for easier handling and loading.
-The FiftyOne App session will be launched inside the cell of the notebook.
+The FiftyOne App session will be launched inside the cell of the notebook which can then be used for various purposes as outlined above.

 ## Hardware Used:-
 OS: Windows 10 Home.
 CPU: Intel i5 8th generation.
 GPU: NVIDIA GeForce 940 MX.
 RAM: 8 GB.

 _Dataset Credit_: [Samir Bhattarai](https://www.kaggle.com/vipoooool)